squins/gdx-backend-bytecoder/README.md

 ## About The Project

-We are making a libGDX backend to run any libgdx app (whether written in Java or another JVM language) on the web using WebAssembly.
+We are making a libGDX backend to run any libgdx app (whether written in Java or another JVM language) on the web using WebAssembly or JavaScript.
-Bytecoder transpiles byte code to wasm32.
+Bytecoder transpiles byte code to wasm32 or js.

 The status is that a simple libgdx app now can run on the web!
 See our [demo].